 The selection of more bras took the most time.
 I selected a total of four: two beige, one black, and one white.
 Their prices, at least $40 each, struck me as a bit excessive for what were essentially simple, regular bras with interior pockets sewn into them to hold prostheses.
 But what choice did I have?
 It was clear that an ordinary bra could not hold a prosthesis in its proper position, and I could tell right away that the plastic covering of the prosthesis would feel clammy and uncomfortable next to bare skin.
 Obviously, the interior fabric pockets are an essential addition.

-Interestingly, the pockets vary rather widely in their design.
-In my two bras that are the same style, the black one and the white one, the design of the pockets makes it quick and easy to insert the prosthesis from the side.
-In the third bra, the smaller hole in the side of the pocket makes the insertion a little more challenging, requiring more compression and more careful maneuvering of the prosthesis.
+Interestingly, the pockets varied rather widely in their design.
+In the two bras that were the same style, the black one and the white one, the design of the pockets made it quick and easy to insert the prosthesis from the side.
+In the third bra, the smaller hole in the side of the pocket made the insertion a little more challenging, requiring more compression and more careful maneuvering of the prosthesis.

-The last type of pocket, which allows the prosthesis to be dropped in from the top, is a bit too loose.
-It allows the prosthesis to shift around more than I would like once it's on my body, so I almost never wear that bra.
-It can be rather disconcerting to notice in a mirror or shop window that my left "breast" is no longer exactly where it started out that morning!
+The last type of pocket, which allowed the prosthesis to be dropped in from the top, was a bit too loose, I decided later on.
+It allowed the prosthesis to shift around more than I would have liked once it was on my body, so I ended up not wearing that bra very often.
+It could be rather disconcerting to notice in a mirror or shop window that my left "breast" was no longer exactly where it had started out that morning!

-I've found an alternative use for that particular bra, though.
-When I travel, I leave the bulky boob box at home, but take along the bra with the loose pockets.
-At night, I put my prosthesis into the bra and hang the bra on a hanger in the closet.
-There the prosthesis rests all night, in more or less the position it assumes when on my body.
+I found an alternative use for that particular bra, though.
+When I traveled, I would leave the bulky boob box at home but take along the bra with the loose pockets.
+At night, I would put my prosthesis into the bra and hang the bra on a hanger in the closet.
+There the prosthesis would rest all night, in more or less the position it assumed when on my body.

-So that's something I would advise a woman to be on the lookout for: mastectomy bras with pockets that allow fairly easy insertion of the prostheses but which also hold them firmly in place.
+To sum up: I would advise any woman seeking her first few mastectomy bras to be on the lookout for bras with pockets that allow fairly easy insertion of the prostheses but which also hold them firmly in place.
 In short, try before you buy.
-Stand, sit, bend over, walk around in the bra.
+Stand, sit, bend over, and walk around in the bra.
 Move your arms around a bit, as much as you would naturally in the course of the day.
 Carefully observe what happens to the prosthesis during all of this.
 Then make overall comfort your number one criterion before you buy.
 Your chest will probably remain at least somewhat more sensitive than it was before your surgery, and you want a bra that will pamper it.

 The day I bought my first mastectomy bras, I walked out of the store feeling wonderful, confident that my clothed chest looked normal again.
 The pink knit sports bra with a couple of David's handkerchiefs stuffed into the left side had been better than nothing, but just barely.
 That afternoon, I think I stood straighter and strode along more vigorously than I had at any time since my operation.